Working with a licensed immigration adviser

 Companies cannot be licensed, only individuals can.

-- search for your adviser’s name in the online register of licensed immigration advisers
+- search for your adviser’s name in the online register of licensed immigration advisers to find their public profile

 Online register of licensed immigration advisers(external link)

-Digital licence card
+Digital licence certificate

 Trade mark

-The code of conduct ensures that your licensed immigration adviser will:
+The Code of Conduct ensures that your licensed immigration adviser will:

 - show you evidence that they are licensed